FoxinTale/Modpack-Installer/README.md

 and moves the extracted files over to the minecraft folder.

 This then completes the installation process.
 All the user needs to do is verify they have the proper version of forge for 1.7.10 installed.
-The version being 1.7.10 - 10.13.4.1614, and set their Minecraft Launcher to that, and update their allocated RAM to Minecraft, if needed.
+The version being 1.7.10 - 10.13.4.1614, and set their Minecraft Launcher to that, and update their allocated RAM to Minecraft, if desired.
 And that's it!
 Modpack fully installed.

 ## Well, what's this got?
 ##### Oh, this little thing does quite a lot.